Travel Mermaid

 * * *

 There you have it, my ultimate list of eats in Port.
 We’re pretty spoilt locals!
-On my recent road trip down coastal Queensland I travelled to virtually every town and city and I’d say there’s more awesome restaurants in Port Douglas per capita than anywhere north of Noosa.
+On my recent road trip down coastal Queensland, I travelled to virtually every town and city, and I’d say there are more awesome restaurants in Port Douglas per capita than anywhere north of Noosa.

-For more food guide juice nearby, check back again soon for a list of my favourite eats in Cairns.
+For more food guide juice nearby, check out a list of my favourite eats in Cairns.

 4 comments